m-lab/ndt-server/spec/ndt7-protocol.md

   },
   "elapsed": 1.2345,
   "num_bytes": 17.0,
-  "padding": "ABFHFghghghhghgFLLF..."
+  "padding": "ABFHFghghghhghgFLLF...",
+  "tcp_info": {
+    "rtt_var": 123.4,
+    "smoothed_rtt": 567.8
   }
+}
 ```

 Where:

 - `bbr_info` is an _optional_ JSON object only included in the measurement
-  when it is possible to access TCP BBR stats:
+  when it is possible to access `TCP_CC_INFO` stats for BBR:

     - `bbr_info.max_bandwidth` (a `float64`) is the max-bandwidth measured by
        BBR, in bits per second;